Oniqua Privacy and Security Notice

 Delete your information: Our Services and subscription agreement gives you the ability to delete certain information about you from within the Service.
 Please note, however, that we may need to retain certain information for record keeping purposes, to complete transactions or to comply with our legal obligations.

 Request that we stop using your information: In some cases, you may ask us to stop accessing, storing, using and otherwise processing your information where you believe we don’t have the appropriate rights to do so.
-For example, if you believe a Services account was created for you without your permission or you are no longer an active user, you can request that we delete your account as provided in this policy.
+For example, if you believe a Services account was created for you without your permission or you are no longer an active user, you can request that we delete your account as provided in this notice.
 Where you gave us consent to use your information for a limited purpose, you can contact us to withdraw that consent, but this will not affect any processing that has already taken place at the time.
 You can also opt-out of our use of your information for marketing purposes by contacting us, as provided below.
 When you make such requests, we may need time to investigate and facilitate your request.
-If there is delay or dispute as to whether we have the right to continue using your information, we will restrict any further use of your information until the request is honored or the dispute is resolved, provided your administrator does not object (where applicable).
+If there is delay or dispute as to whether we have the right to continue using your information, we will restrict any further use of your information until the request is honoured or the dispute is resolved, provided your administrator does not object (where applicable).

 Opt out of communications: You may opt out of receiving promotional communications from us by using the unsubscribe link within each email.
 Even after you opt out from receiving promotional messages from us, you may continue to receive messages from us regarding our IQ Platform Services.
+If you are a resident of the European Economic Area, you will not be contacted for R&D or Marketing purposes unless you have opted in on these types of communications.

 Turn off Cookie Controls: Relevant browser-based cookie controls are described in documentation provided by your browser.